 SOIL and Earthaven Ecovillage are proud to host this place-based learning journey.

-The Earthaven Experience Week curriculum examines social, ecological, economic, and eco-spiritual sustainability.
-Through hands-on experience, SOIL instructors build important skills, foster awareness for global issues, empower the self, increase connection, and develop the resources required for daily life.
+The Earthaven Experience Week curriculum encourages participants to examine sustainability through social, ecological, economic, and eco-spiritual lenses.
+The learning journey weaves large-group discussions and classes together with intimate hands-on experiences in the village and farms alongside community members.
+SOIL instructors, together with the community at large, support participants to build important skills, foster awareness for global issues, empower the self, increase connection, and develop the resources required for daily life.

 Resilient Community and Regenerative Culture

 - Discuss the three-legged stool of sustainability—the social, environmental, and economic factors necessary for sustainable projects to succeed

 - Learn about successful ecovillages and land-based endeavors (both rural and urban)